 - Fresno to Bakersfield – Bakersfield Locally Generated Alternative: This section is a result of a partnership between CHSRA and the cities of Bakersfield and Shafter to refine the alignment through the region.
 CHSRA coordinated with the City of Bakersfield to refine a locally generated alternative.
 Click here to view map.
 Click here to review CHSRA’s newsletter regarding the Locally Generated Alternative.
 Draft environmental documents for this section expected this Summer.

 - Bakersfield to Palmdale: CHSRA has been active in the planning and environmental processes for the last several years.
 CHSRA recently completed the Supplemental Alternatives Analysis (SAA) in which four alignment alternatives were recommended to be carried forward for full analysis in a draft Environmental Impact Report.
 CHSRA is expecting to release the draft environmental documents in 2017.
+Click here to see CHSRA’s Bakersfield to Palmdale Project Section flyer.
+Click here to view CHSRA’s Bakersfield to Palmdale Project Section Winter 2017 Meetings.

 - Palmdale to Burbank: CHSRA has released a Supplemental Alternatives Analysis Report for this section dated April 2016.
 Click here to view.
 CHSRA released three animation videos showing possible routes for the Palmdale to Burbank section.
 Click here to view the videos.
 Click here to view CHSRA’s Palmdate to Burbank Project Section newsletter.
 All proposed alignments are still being considered.
+Click here to view CHSRA’s Geotechnical Investigations in the Angeles National Forest.

 - Burbank to Los Angeles: Still in the preliminary environmental study process.
 CHSRA proposed to generally follow the existing railroad right-of-way, adjacent to the L.A.
 River, through the cities of Burbank, Glendale and Los Angeles to end up at Los Angeles Union Station.
 CHSRA posted a look at the proposed CHSRA alignment between Burbank and Los Angeles.
 Click here to view.
 CHSRA also posted “Burbank to Los Angeles Program Overview and Project Benefits.”
 Click here to view.

 - Los Angeles to Anaheim: CHSRA is still in the preliminary environmental study process but expects draft environmental documents to be available in early 2017.
 CHSRA plans the 30-mile project section would use the existing Los Angeles-San Diego-San Luis Obispo (LOSSAN) rail corridor.
+CHSRA is holding several community open house meetings to discuss the status of this project section.
+Please click here to see dates, locations and times of meetings.

 Don’t deal with CHSRA on your own.
 CHSRA has experienced representatives on their side – make sure you have experienced lawyers on yours.